 Historically, a box spring was a wood box filled with metal coils that added springy flexibility and cushioning to the thin, stiff mattresses of the day.
 But box springs haven’t actually contained springs for about 20 years.
 And though amongst the public the name box spring has stuck, the proper term these days is “foundation.”

 Foundations can have a fabric-covered or exposed wood frame, with a solid top or one made of wood slats.
 Although they do add a bit of flex to the bed, their main purpose is to support the mattress and raise your sleeping surface to a comfortable height (a standard box spring is around 9 inches thick).

 Alternatively, you can purchase a platform base or adjustable base, both of which support a mattress without need for a separate foundation.
 Some beds also work with a Euro-style slat system that provides adjustable, flexible suspension.

-(For a closer look at how an adjustable base works, check out Five Ways an Adjustable Base Will Make Your Life Easier.)
+(For a closer look at how an adjustable base works, check out The Definitive Guide to Adjustable Bases.)

 Learn More About Saatva’s Flagship Mattress and Adjustable Base